 What happens if I am a National Merit Semifinalist?

 After being notified of your semifinalist status in the fall of senior year, you will be prompted to complete a full application to determine your National Merit Finalist eligibility.
-You are required to submit an essay, a list of extracurricular achievements, a recommendation from a school official, and a transcript demonstrating an outstanding academic record throughout high school.
+You are required to submit an essay, a list of extracurricular achievements, a letter of recommendation from a school official, and a transcript demonstrating an outstanding academic record throughout high school.
 In addition, you must corroborate your achievement on the PSAT by reporting high SAT scores to the National Merit committee.
 After all submissions have been evaluated, 15,000 students will be notified of their National Merit Finalist standing in February of senior year.

 How do I qualify for a National Merit college-sponsored scholarship?